LGFae/swww/README.md

 # Control how smoothly the transition will happen and/or it's frame rate
 # For the step, smaller values = more smooth.
 Default = 20
 # For the frame rate, default is 30.
-swww img --transition-step <1 to 255> --transition-fps <1 to 255>
+swww img <path/to/img> --transition-step <1 to 255> --transition-fps <1 to 255>

+# There are also many different transition effects:
+swww img <path/to/img> --transition-type center

-# Note you may also control the above by setting up the SWWW_TRANSITION_FPS and
+# Note you may also control the above by setting up the SWWW_TRANSITION_FPS,
+# SWWW_TRANSITION_STEP, SWWW_TRANSITION_SPEED and SWWW_TRANSITION environment
-# SWWW_TRANSITION_STEP environment variables.
+# variables.

+# To see all options, run
+swww img --help
 ```
 If you would like to know the valid values for *\<outputs\>*, you can query the
 daemon.
 This will also tell you what the current image being displayed is, as